datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

      A bare Git repository is a repository that contains the contents of the ``.git`` directory of regular DataLad datasets or Git repositories, but no worktree or checkout.
-This has advantages: The repository is leaner, it is easier for administrators to perform garbage collections, and it can be pushed to at all times.
+This has advantages: The repository is leaner, it is easier for administrators to perform garbage collections, and it is required if you want to push to it at all times.
 You can find out more on what bare repositories are and how to use them `here <https://git-scm.com/book/en/v2/Git-on-the-Server-Getting-Git-on-a
      -Server>`_.

-- Inside of the bare Git repository, the ``annex`` directory -- just as in any standard dataset or repository -- contains the key store (object tree) under ``annex/objects`` (highlighted above as well).
+- Inside of the bare Git repository, the ``annex`` directory -- just as in any standard dataset or repository -- contains the keystore (object tree) under ``annex/objects`` (highlighted above as well).
 Details on how this object tree is structured are outlined in the hidden section in :ref:`symlink`.
-- These key stores can be 7zipped if necessary to hold (additional) Git-annex objects, either for compression gains, or for use on HPC-systems with inode limitations.
+- These keystores can be 7zipped if necessary to hold (additional) Git-annex objects, either for compression gains, or for use on HPC-systems with inode limitations.

 This implementation is fully self-contained, and is a plain file system storage,